microsoft/cheriot-safe/README.md

 # Project

-Cheriot-safe (CHERIoT small and fast FPGA emulator)  is an complete FPGA platform for CHERIoT hardware prototyping and software development.
-It includes a [cheriot-ibex](https://github.com/microsoft/cheriot-ibex) core, CHERIoT-enabled risc-v debug modules, TCM memories, an AXI-based internal bus fabric, and a collection of commonly used peripherals.
+Cheriot-safe (CHERIoT small and fast FPGA emulator)  is an complete FPGA platform for CHERIoT hardware prototyping and embedded software development.
+It contains a [cheriot-ibex](https://github.com/microsoft/cheriot-ibex) core, CHERIoT-enabled risc-v debug modules, TCM memories, an AXI-based internal bus fabric, and a collection of commonly used peripherals.

 ## Trademarks